Great Leaders Make a Good First Impression

 • Do I follow up with people I have met to cement a positive impression?

-Improve the First Impression You Make
+How to Improve the First Impression You Make

-Context can influence the impression you make: Context may influence first impressions in a number of ways.
+Context may influence first impressions in a number of ways.
 First, the environment in which you’re meeting can make a difference.
 If you are meeting someone during an especially busy time, organizational change, or other periods of stress, you may be less prepared to appear pleasant or calm when interacting with someone new.
 Second, the context of your day can also influence first impressions.
 If you are feeling overwhelmed, tired, or upset, it may be difficult to interact with someone new.
 Before your first meeting, try to take time to de-stress or relax.
 This will make you appear calm and confident, rather than preoccupied or overwhelmed.
 If you find yourself meeting someone new unexpectedly, take a deep breath, smile, and offer the individual a handshake.
 Try your best to leave negative thoughts and emotions for after your meeting.

-Follow up where possible: The first impression someone makes of you often encompasses your attitude, behavior, and mannerisms from your entire first encounter.
-This goes beyond the first conversations you have, and can provide opportunities to improve or strengthen the early impression you make.
+The first impression someone makes of you often encompasses your attitude, behavior, and mannerisms from your entire first encounter.
+This goes beyond the first conversations you have and can provide opportunities to improve or strengthen the early impression you make.
 If you are working on a first task or project with or for another individual, following up on your initial meeting can be a chance to demonstrate your interest and your ability to take change and interact with the new associate.
 This doesn’t need to be elaborate.
 A phone call or email updating the status or progress of a shared project is often sufficient.
 Just remember, this opportunity should be used wisely.
 Reaching out too soon, too late, or when not appropriate can send the message that you lack experience or are awkward with others.

 Start Doing These 3 Things Now to Make a Better First Impression